angular/angular/docs/CODING_STANDARDS.md

 `unknown` may be appropriate in your case.

 #### Getters and Setters

+Getters and setters introduce openings for side-effects, add more complexity for code readers, and generate additional code when targeting older browsers.

 * Only use getters and setters for `@Input` properties or when otherwise required for API compatibility.